huawei-openlab/oct/README.md

     4. Deploy the tesing enviornment
     5. Run the test
     6. Collect and publish the testing report

+  * `Test Case Server` :
+    The Test Case Server provides restful API for user to list/get the test cases.
+    It uses the github as the static test case database.

 ## Testcase specification
 Refers to [Cases/README](Cases/README.md)